FAQs

 We encourage you to stay onsite to fully immerse in the experience, but it’s optional.

-Two adults are included with a camping ticket and access to Live music and vendors.
+Two adults are included with a camping ticket as long as plus one has purchased festival ticket.

 You can access camping tickets Here